Ender108/Ascendance/README.md

 Ascendance is a lightweight difficulty modlist for Skyrim.
 The goal of Ascendance is to improve gameplay in a challenging yet rewarding way while staying true to the core Skyrim experience.
 Ascendance also includes a noticeable visual upgrade while still maintaining very high performance.

 # Requirements
 - The latest version (currently 1.6.640 for Steam) of The Elder Scrolls V: Skyrim Special Edition.
-The GoG versions of Skyrim is NOT supported at the moment.
+The GoG version of Skyrim is NOT supported at the moment.
 - All Creation Club content from the paid Anniversary Edition upgrade.

 # Recommended Specs